 The pizza itself was good.
 The sauce had a unique, slightly garlicky taste, however, I expect pizza to consist of more than a thin layer of crust, a little sauce, and a handful of toppings.

-The price of our gluten-fee pizza was not justified in the slightest.
+The price of our gluten-free pizza was not justified in the slightest.
 I would never recommend this restaurant to gluten-free individuals due to the enormous price tag.

-Save your money and pick up 2 gluten free crusts at Whole Foods for $5.
+Save your money and pick up 2 gluten free crusts at Whole Foods or any other healthy grocery chain.
 And add as many toppings as you want.
 Treat yourself to the same quality pizza without the hefty price tag.

 On the other hand, the regular crust pizza did look delicious.
-As we browsed around the other tables, we were quite dissapointed in how large the traditional pizza was compared to the gluten-free.
+As we browsed around the other tables, we were quite disappointed in how large the traditional pizza was compared to the gluten-free.

 It's one thing to offer gluten-free options so individuals with Celiac disease or gluten intolerance can enjoy eating out with their family and friends.
 It's another story to take advantage of these individuals by charging absurd prices.